 - From your Twitter homepage, go to Settings -> Widgets (link) and create a new widget.
 You can create widgets for user timelines, favorites, Twitter list and search results.

-- Once the new widget is published, make a note of the widget ID which you can find in the the URL of the widget.
+- Once the new widget is published, make a note of the widget ID which you can find in the URL of the widget.
 It is a long string of numbers.

-- Click here to make a copy of the Google Script and choose Run -> Twitter_RSS to initialize and authorize the script.
+- Click here to make a copy of the Google Script in your Google and choose Run -> Twitter_RSS to initialize and authorize the script.
 You’ve to do this only once.

 - Go to Publish -> Deploy as Web App and click the “Save New Version” button.
 Set Anyone, including Anonymous under Who has access to the app and hit Deploy.